daattali/beautiful-jekyll/_posts/2019-11-10-using-ansible-2-9-resource-modules.md

 ## Moving Forward

-<p>Starting in Ansible 2.9, a wide array of network modules are being re-written and/or replaced with modules that follow a more standardised data model.
-Furthermore, any new network modules will be required to include the corresponding <code>facts</code> processing within the <code>&lt;nios&gt;_facts</code> module!
+Starting in Ansible 2.9, a wide array of network modules are being re-written and/or replaced with modules that follow a more standardised data model.
+Furthermore, any new network modules will be required to include the corresponding `facts` processing within the `<nios>_facts` module!
 This means we'll have a consistent way of being able to retrieve and set configuration data to a network device.
-Let's take another look at the previous example of gathering and setting the layer3 interface configuration of a Cisco router.</p>
+Let's take another look at the previous example of gathering and setting the layer3 interface configuration of a Cisco router.

-<p>Ansible 2.9 added an additional parameter to the <code>ios_facts</code> module, <code>gather_network_resources</code>, which accepts a number of different subsets, such as <code>l3_interfaces</code>.
-The above playbook can be edited to gather the network resources by adding this parameter:</p>
+Ansible 2.9 added an additional parameter to the `ios_facts` module, `gather_network_resources`, which accepts a number of different subsets, such as `l3_interfaces`.
+The above playbook can be edited to gather the network resources by adding this parameter:

 ```yaml
 - name: Gather facts from IOS devices